 4. Alignment with your current marketing strategy

 Marketing on social media channels and offline channels is an effective way to gather traction about your company.
-Marketing approach might soon lose steam if your website is not geared up for this approach.
+The marketing approach might soon lose steam if your website is not geared up for this approach.

 The audience on the web has matured after being exposed to the internet for over twenty years.
 Having a website online is no longer the right thing to do.